 You may be enjoying the puffs of smoke, but there is no safe way to consume tobacco.
 Replacing your cigarettes with a pipe, cigar, or hookah can't help you prevent the health risks associated with tobacco consumption.
 Therefore, if you are really concerned about your health and well-being, make a steadfast resolution to quit smoking with 12 simple tips as mentioned below:

 You must have a powerful, personal logical reason to get motivated to quit smoking.
 It may include:

 • Lower your risks of getting respiratory issues, lung cancer, cardiovascular disorder, heart disease, or other chronic health conditions

 Quitting smoking at once could affect your health negatively, especially when you are immensely addicted to it.
-Therefore, seek a doctor’s advice in this regard, take a quit-smoking class, and make the most of the counseling, medication, and metal therapies.
+Therefore, seek a doctor's advice in this regard, take a quit-smoking class, and make the most of the counseling, medication, and mental therapies.

 Upon finishing your last cigarette, throw away all of your lighters and ashtrays.
 Wash your clothes, clean your draperies, carpets, curtains, and upholstery that smell like smoke.
 Use air fresheners to vanish that familiar scent.
 Ensure cleanliness in your car and at your office desk as well.
 Make it spotless for anything which may remind you of smoking.